ketsueki33/notes-vault/NextJS/Connecting to MongoDB.md

 };
 ```

-You can then call `connectTODatabase` function inside any [[Server Actions]] that require connection to the database.
+You can then call `connectTODatabase` function inside any [[Server Actions]] that requires connection to the database.

 #### Defining the Models
 We will define a User model as an example.
 It is good practice to keep all your db Models together.
 Eg) user model could in the file `user.model.ts` in the folder `database`.